SAP-samples/teched2025-IN162/README.md

 ## Session Overview

-This session introduces attendees to the power of event-driven integration pattern to deliver real-time grounding data, equipping AI system's with the latest business context to make informed and accurate decisions
+This session introduces attendees to the power of event-driven integration patterns to deliver real-time grounding data, equipping AI systems with the latest business context to make informed and accurate decisions

 > [!NOTE]
 > AI Grounding is the process of connecting an AI system's abstract knowledge and responses to specific, real-world data and context, reducing "hallucinations" and increasing the reliability and accuracy of its outputs.